risaco/flashcard-generator/README.md

 # flashcard-generator
 Advanced JavaScript Application using Cloze Constructors

 This a backend application which uses Node.js to generate flashcard questions and answers.
-This application highlights the use of cloze-deletions, external constructor functions, and the node package "inquirer".
+This application highlights the use of cloze-deletions, scope-safe constructor functions, and the node package "inquirer".

 The backend essentially constitutes an API that allows users to create two types of flashcards: